GenoKYC/timetracker/README.md

     git checkout -b [branch_name] or git checkout -b feature\landing_page

-    feature\landing_page will be the new branch for landing page development
+    feature\landing_page will be the new branch for landing page development task

+## push the branch to remote

+    git push